 Reductions in the reposession of security linked to a Mortgage in Spain does not necessarily mean that loan defaults are falling.
 Many of the Banks in Spain now have a no eviction policy and others are losing the fight to take over houses where families with young children or older relatives are involved with the courts refusing to give a repossession order.

 March also saw a reduction in the amount of Urban but commercial property that changed hands.
 This may be a reflection on uncertainty within the business communities due to the political stalemate in Spain.
 The new elections in June may provide a clearer path forward and it is most likely until matters are resolved, that we will see less commercial property activity.

-The sale of properties for homes in comparison to the other areas, whilst down on February’s levels, was up by 16.8% year on year and has an accumulated annual increase for the first 3 months of 2016 of 9.2%.
+The sale of properties for homes which may require a Spanish Mortgage, was in comparison to the other areas, whilst down on February’s levels, was up by 16.8% year on year and has an accumulated annual increase for the first 3 months of 2016 of 9.2%.

 Whilst the month was down on February by 8.2% only once in last 5 years have March sale figures exceeded February, so the figures are not out of sync with normal trends.

 New build home sales continued to struggle forming only 19.2% of all sales in March.
 This was down from the previous year and is well below the levels seen during the boom years.
 Madrids new build sales however formed 27% of all sales well beyond the share seen in other regions